junxit/us-congress-bills-114/bill.md

       - **(ii)** by striking “physician” and inserting “practitioner”;
   - **(3)** in subparagraph (G)—
     - **(A)** by amending clause (ii)(IV) to read as follows:
-      > - **(IV)** The physician has, with respect to the treatment and management of opiate-dependent patients, completed not less than eight hours of training (through classroom situations, seminars at professional society meetings, electronic communications, or otherwise) that is provided by the American Society of Addiction Medicine, the American Academy of Addiction Psychiatry, the American Medical Association, the American Osteopathic Association, the American Psychiatric Association, or any other organization that the Secretary determines is appropriate for purposes of this subclause.
+      > - **(IV)** The physician has, with respect to the treatment and management of opiate-dependent patients, completed not less than 8 hours of training (through classroom situations, seminars at professional society meetings, electronic communications, or otherwise) that is provided by the American Society of Addiction Medicine, the American Academy of Addiction Psychiatry, the American Medical Association, the American Osteopathic Association, the American Psychiatric Association, or any other organization that the Secretary determines is appropriate for purposes of this subclause.
 Such training shall address—
       >   - **(aa)** opioid maintenance and detoxification;
       >   - **(bb)** appropriate clinical use of all drugs approved by the Food and Drug Administration for the treatment of opioid use disorder;
       >   - **(cc)** initial and periodic patient assessments (including substance use monitoring);